ManifoldScholar/manifold-docs/_docs/customizing/settings.md

 ![Settings](/docs/assets/customizing/admin_settings.png)

 <a name="general"></a>
-## General
+## General Settings

-Selecting the `Settings` tab in admin mode will bring you to the `General` Settings.
+Selecting the `Settings` menu in admin mode will bring you to the `General` settings submenu.
 Here, you will have the option to change how you wish to refer to you Manifold installation.
 There are various places throughout the application where Manifold refers to itself.
 If you set a value here, Manifold will use it where appropriate.

 ### How Do You Refer to Your Manifold Installation?